dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/set-up-sso-azure-active-directory.md

 <Lightbox src="/img/docs/dbt-cloud/dbt-cloud-enterprise/azure/azure-enterprise-app-users.png" title="Adding Users to an Enterprise Application a Redirect URI"/>

 :::info User assignment required?
 Under **Properties** check the toggle setting for **User assignment required?** and confirm it aligns to your requirements.
 Most customers will want this toggled to **Yes** so that only users/groups explicitly assigned to dbt Cloud will be able to sign in.
-If this setting is toggled to **No** any user will be able to access the application if they have a direct link to the application per [Azure AD Documentation](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/assign-user-or-group-access-portal#configure-an-application-to-require-user-assignment)
+If this setting is toggled to **No** any user will be able to access the application if they have a direct link to the application per [Microsoft Entra ID Documentation](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/assign-user-or-group-access-portal#configure-an-application-to-require-user-assignment)
 :::

 ### Configuring permissions